Sphendami/Syml/README.md

-Small programming language with functional programming and type inference
+Joke programming language where available characters to write its sourse codes are symbols only

 # Usage
 .NET environemnt is required.